MakerNetwork/MakerNet.work/README.md

 <a name="plugins"></a>
 ## Plugins

-Fab-manager has a system of plugins mainly inspired by [Discourse](https://github.com/discourse/discourse) architecture.
+MakerNet has a system of plugins mainly inspired by [Discourse](https://github.com/discourse/discourse) architecture.

 It enables you to write plugins which can:
 - have its proper models and database tables
 - have its proper assets (js & css)
-- override existing behaviours of Fab-manager
+- override existing behaviours of MakerNet
 - add features by adding views, controllers, ect...

-To install a plugin, you just have to copy the plugin folder which contains its code into the folder `plugins` of Fab-manager.
+To install a plugin, you just have to copy the plugin folder which contains its code into the folder `plugins` of MakerNet.

-You can see an example on the [repo of navinum gamification plugin](https://github.com/LaCasemate/navinum-gamification)

 <a name="sso"></a>
 ## Single Sign-On

-Fab-manager can be connected to a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) server which will provide its own authentication for the platform's users.
+MakerNet can be connected to a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) server which will provide its own authentication for the platform's users.
 Currently OAuth 2 is the only supported protocol for SSO authentication.

-For an example of how to use configure a SSO in Fab-manager, please read [sso_with_github.md](doc/sso_with_github.md).
+For an example of how to use configure a SSO in MakerNet, please read [sso_with_github.md](doc/sso_with_github.md).
 Developers may find information on how to implement their own authentication protocol in [sso_authentication.md](doc/sso_authentication.md).

 <a name="known-issues"></a>